AndersDeath/diary2/000-current.md

 # 12 Januar - Freitag - Berlin - 479 Tag der Einwanderung

 Today was a team day in XU.
 I met all people from the different places.
 In total there were 9 people.
 The team is very international.
-I am from Russia, pth
+I am from Russia, others are from Iraq, Germany, Poland, Morocco, Italy.